AntoniaVincenza/antoniavincenza.github.io/content/research/contemporary-management/_index.md

 type: docs
 ---

-# Contemporary Manure Management

 ## Collection & Separation Systems

 ### Traditional Floor Systems
-Urin und Exkremente vermischen sich in Güllekellern
+Urine and excrement mix in manure storage tanks

 ### Modern Floor Systems
-Exkremente werden abgeschabt, während Urin abgeleitet wird
+Excrement is scraped off while urine is drained away

-## Long Term Storage & Applications
+## Long-Term Storage & Applications

 ### Current Applications
-- **Biogas plant** - Energiegewinnung
+- **Biogas plant** - Energy generation
-- **Field fertilizer** - Traditionelle Landwirtschaft
+- **Field fertilizer** - Traditional agriculture
-- **Decanter processing** - Flüssigkeit aus Gülle pressen
+- **Decanter processing** - Pressing liquid from manure
-- **Pellets** - Getrocknete Produkte
+- **Pellets** - Dried products
-- **Powder** - Pulverisierte Form
+- **Powder** - Powdered form

 ### Problems in Current Management
-- **Overproduction**: Viel mehr Gülle als Land zum Düngen verfügbar
-- **Harmful gases**: Schädliche Gase wie Ammoniak und Methan entstehen, sobald sich Urin und Exkremente vermischen
+- **Overproduction**: Much more manure than land available for fertilization
+- **Harmful gases**: Harmful gases such as ammonia and methane are produced when urine and excrement mix
-- **Strict regulations**: Strenge staatliche Vorschriften zum Güllemanagement
+- **Strict regulations**: Strict government regulations on manure management
-- **Limited building industry use**: Sehr wenige Produkte in der Bauindustrie
+- **Limited building industry use**: Very few products in the construction industry

 ## Future Opportunities
-Die Bauindustrie bietet enormes Potenzial für die nachhaltige Nutzung von Überschussgülle als alternatives Baumaterial.
+The construction industry offers enormous potential for the sustainable use of surplus manure as an alternative building material.